Veterinary Science

 As one of the key strategic partners of the new School of Veterinary Medicine at the University of Surrey, we are part of a collaborative network of veterinarians, doctors and other scientists seeking to meet the needs of a changing world.
 Together we try to understand the interactions between animal, human and ecosystem health, emerging disease, behaviour, climate, biodiversity and land use.
 This holistic view and inter- disciplinary approach is critical for promoting good health, wellbeing and sustainable living.

-We are also privileged in being in a position to help shape the veterinary professionals of the future by providing lectures, tutorials, unique opportunities for project work, extra-mural studies and final year elective modules .
+We are also privileged in being in a position to help shape the veterinary professionals of the future by providing lectures, tutorials, unique opportunities for project work and extra-mural studies .
 Currently the University offers two undergraduate and one postgraduate course: BVMSci Veterinary Medicine & Science, BSc Veterinary Biosciences and MSc Veterinary Microbiology. (https://www.surrey.ac.uk/school-veterinary-medicine/about/partnerships)

 Animal Training at Marwell